The Reader (2008 film): Production

-In April 1998 Miramax Films acquired the rights to the novel The Reader, and principal photography began in September 2007 immediately after Stephen Daldry was signed to direct the film adaptation and Fiennes was cast in a lead role.
-Winslet was originally cast as Hanna, but scheduling difficulties with Revolutionary Road led her to leave the film and Nicole Kidman was cast as her replacement.
-In January 2008, Kidman left the project, citing her recent pregnancy as the primary reason.
-She had not filmed any scenes yet, so the studio was able to recast Winslet without affecting the production schedule.
+In April 1998, Miramax Films acquired the rights to the novel The Reader.
+Principal photography began in September 2007 after Stephen Daldry was signed to direct the film adaptation written by David Hare with Ralph Fiennes cast in a lead role.
+Kate Winslet was originally cast as Hanna, but scheduling difficulties with Revolutionary Road led her to leave the film and Nicole Kidman was cast as her replacement.
+However in January 2008, Kidman left the project, citing her recent pregnancy as the primary reason.
+She had not then filmed any scenes so the studio was able to recast Winslet without affecting the production schedule.

-Filming took place in Berlin, Görlitz, on the Kirnitzschtal tramway near Bad Schandau, and finished in the MMC Studios Köln in Cologne on July 14.
+Filming took place in Berlin, Görlitz and on the Kirnitzschtal tramway near Bad Schandau and finished in the MMC Studios Köln in Cologne on 14 July.
 Filmmakers received $718,752 from Germany's Federal Film Board.
-Overall, the studio received $4.1 million from Germany's regional and federal subsidiaries.
+The studio received a total of $4.1 million from Germany's regional and federal subsidiaries.

-Schlink insisted the film be shot in English rather than German, as it posed questions about living in a post-genocide society that went beyond mid-century Germany.
-Daldry and Hare toured locations from the novel with Schlink, viewed documentaries about that period in German history, and read books and articles about women who had served as SS guards in the camps.
+Schlink insisted the film be shot in English rather than German, since it posed questions about living in a post-genocide society that went beyond mid-century Germany.
+Daldry and Hare toured locations from the novel with Schlink, viewed documentaries about that period in German history and read books and articles about women who had served as SS guards in the camps.
 Hare, who rejected using a voiceover narration to render the long internal monologues in the novel, also changed the ending so that Michael starts to tell the story of Hanna and him to his daughter.
 "It's about literature as a powerful means of communication, and at other times as a substitute for communication", he explained.
-The filming of sex scenes with Kross and Winslet were delayed until Kross turned 18.
+The filming of sex scenes with Kross and Winslet was delayed until Kross was 18.
+A merkin was designed for her frontal nude scenes but she refused to wear it.